 Making Miso Soup

-- Thinly slice 30 g fried tofu pouch(s), 30 g green onion(s) and 30 g fresh shiitake mushroom(s).
+- Thinly slice 30 g fried tofu pouch (aburaage), 30 g green onion and 30 g fresh shiitake mushroom.
 Cut 150 g tofu into cubes.

-- Once the dashi is almost boiling, add the ingredients (except the firm tofu) to the pot along with 1 tbsp dried wakame seaweed(s).
+- Pour the dashi into a pot and heat on medium.
+Once it's almost boiling, add the ingredients (except the firm tofu) to the pot along with 1 tbsp dried wakame seaweed.

 - Adding ingredients lowers the heat, so wait for the broth to bubble again.
 Once it's almost boiling, lower the heat to a simmer and add ¼ tsp soy sauce.

-- Place 4 tbsp miso paste onto a mesh spoon or ladle.
-Dip the miso paste into the dashi and then whisk it in the spoon to loosen up the paste.
+- Scoop 4 tbsp yellow miso paste (awase miso) onto a mesh spoon or ladle.
+Dip the miso paste into the dashi and whisk it in the spoon to loosen it up.
+Keep whisking, gradually allowing more dashi to seep into the mesh spoon/ladle each time until the miso paste has dissolved into the mixture.

-- Divide the miso soup into bowls and garnish with finely finely chopped green onion(s).
+- Divide the miso soup into bowls and garnish with finely finely chopped green onions.

 - Serve and enjoy!